lucasfcosta/blog/_posts/2020-09-05-not-having-problems.md

 Just because you _hate_ commuting, it doesn't mean you should look for ways to make it more pleasant.
 The most efficient way to solve the commute problem is _not_ to commute at all.

-If you work from home, you won't need to spend any money in a car, put any effort in cycling, or mess your circadian rhythm by waking up too early.
+If you work from home, you won't need to spend any money in a car, put any effort in cycling, or ruin your circadian rhythm by waking up too early.

 Now think about managing a website which depends on a particular RESTful API, for example.
 Every time you make changes to the underlying API, you'll have to update your client.
 These updates are time-consuming, and they need to happen immediately.
 Otherwise, you won't be able to deploy either your back-end or front-end.